Faija-Chowdhury/Indian-Store-Sales-Data-Analysis-Project-using-Excel-Sheet/README.md

 # Indian-Store-Sales-Data-Analysis-Project-using-Excel-Sheet

 This project is a comprehensive Excel-based dashboard that analyzes sales and order data from an Indian online store.
-It provides valuable insights into customer behavior, and sales performance.
+It provides valuable insights into customer behavior and sales performance.

 # Tools Used:

 # Microsoft Excel

- 1.Pivot Tables

- 2.Charts (Bar, Column, Pie)

-3. Data Cleaning

- 4.Conditional formatting
+ Pivot Tables, Charts (Bar, Column, Pie), Data Cleaning, Conditional formatting.

 # Key Insights & Visualizations: